jkbren/campus-covid/README.md

 ## Data and findings
-To download the csv of the full dataset, see data/ihe_testing_casecounts_fall2020.csv.
+To download the csv of the full dataset, see data folder.
 This dataset was built by heavily relying on a Python to Google sheets interface.
 I learned about this tool [here](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html).
 To recreate the dataset entirely, you will need to go through the steps to enable API acccess [here](https://gspread.readthedocs.io/en/latest/oauth2.html#enable-api-access).

 State-by-state Google sheets (with separate tabs for each school) and a [Reference](https://docs.google.com/spreadsheets/d/1GMu4fful47nUIFlwl293cPqPGG0XX3uIl0zno-bTJbY/edit?usp=sharing) Google sheet can be found in this drive [here](https://drive.google.com/drive/folders/19MLhkjQl3qhlGSmwD2MVbqOE_7ZaID0j?usp=sharing).